-Caroline Baumann, director of the Smithsonian’s Cooper-Hewitt, National Design Museum in New York, N.Y.
+Caroline Baumann Named Director of the Smithsonian’s Cooper-Hewitt, National Design Museum

 Caroline Baumann has been named director of Cooper-Hewitt, National Design Museum in New York, effective June 16.
 Since joining Cooper-Hewitt in 2001, she has held many leadership positions at the museum, most recently as acting director.